deic-dk/files_sharding/README.md

 ## Performance

-Sharder can cause performance degradation in at least two ways:
+files_sharding can cause performance degradation in at least two ways:

 1) Redirects